-That’s why removing plaque with a rigorous daily hygiene routine of brushing and flossing as well as attending regular dental hygiene appointments are key for prevention – and for maintaining your oral health.
+This makes thorough brushing and flossing on a daily basis along with regular dental hygiene appointments the key for prevention – and for maintaining your oral health.

-Increase your consumption of vitamins A and C, which are part of a healthy diet that can help prevent periodontitis.
+Increase vitamins A & C. These are part of a healthy diet that can help prevent periodontitis.
 Conversely, cut sugary and starchy foods, which allow plaque to build.

 Use fluoride toothpaste.
 This key ingredient removes the buildup of plaque bacteria along the gum line without irritating gums.

 Quit smoking.
 Smoking is not only strongly associated with the onset of gum disease, but it also makes it more difficult for your gums to heal once they’re damaged, as smoking weakens the immune system.